MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 Azure Front Door does global load balancing between regions.
 This reverse proxy helps distribute the traffic if you deploy a workload to multiple regions.
 As an alternative, you can use [Azure Traffic Manager](/azure/traffic-manager/traffic-manager-overview).
 Traffic Manager is a DNS-based traffic load balancer that load balances only at the domain level.

-The current solution uses two reverse proxies, Azure Front Door and Application Gateway.
+The current solution uses two reverse proxies: Azure Front Door and Application Gateway.
 Application Gateway acts as a load balancer per region.
 Alternatively, you can remove Application Gateway from the setup if you address the following requirements:

-- Since the Web Application Firewall is attached to the Application Gateway, you need to attach the firewall to the Azure Front Door service instead.
+- Because the Web Application Firewall is attached to the Application Gateway, you need to attach the firewall to the Azure Front Door service instead.

 - You need a way to ensure that incoming calls originate only from the Azure Front Door instance.
 You can add the X-FDID header check and the Azure Front Door IP ranges check in the Spring Cloud Gateway app.
 For more information, see [Use Azure Front Door as the reverse proxy](spring-cloud-reverse-proxy.yml#scenario-4-using-azure-front-door-as-the-reverse-proxy).

-For information about different reverse proxy scenarios, how to set them up, and their security aspects, see [Expose Azure Spring Apps through a reverse proxy](spring-cloud-reverse-proxy.yml).
+For information about different reverse proxy scenarios, how to set them up, and their security considerations, see [Expose Azure Spring Apps through a reverse proxy](spring-cloud-reverse-proxy.yml).

 ### Routing between regions

 This example configures Azure Front Door with equal routing between the two deployment regions.
-Azure Front Door has other [traffic routing methods to origin](/azure/frontdoor/routing-methods) available.
+Azure Front Door also provides other [traffic routing methods to origin](/azure/frontdoor/routing-methods).
 If you want to route clients to their closest origin, latency-based routing makes the most sense.
 If you're designing for an active/passive solution, priority-based routing is more appropriate.

 ### High availability mode

 How you set up this architecture is dependent on your business case.
 For example, if you're designing for global presence, you might want to use more than two regions.
 If you're designing for high availability, you can set up this architecture in an *active/active*, *active/passive with hot standby*, or *active/passive with cold standby* mode.

-- **Active/active** mode is the current reference architecture setup.
-Two regions exist, and both are able to answer requests.
+- **Active/active** is the mode in the current example.
+Two regions exist, and both answer requests.
   - The biggest challenge with this mode is keeping the data between the regions in sync.
   - Active/active is a costly solution, because you pay twice for almost all components.

-- **Active/passive with hot standby** mode is similar to the current setup, but the secondary region doesn't receive any requests from Azure Front Door as long as the primary region is active.
+- **Active/passive with hot standby** is similar to the current setup, but the secondary region doesn't receive any requests from Azure Front Door as long as the primary region is active.
 You make sure to properly replicate your application data from your primary to your secondary region.
 If a failure occurs in your primary region, you change the roles of your backend databases and fail over all traffic through Azure Front Door to your secondary region.
   - It's easier to keep all data in sync, because failover is expected to take some time.
-  - This mode is as costly as active-active mode.
+  - This mode is as costly as active/active mode.

-- **Active/passive with cold standby** mode might deploy fewer components, or components with lower compute resources, to the secondary region.
+- **Active/passive with cold standby** might initially deploy fewer components, or components with lower compute resources, to the secondary region.
 Whether to use a more or less extended solution in your secondary region depends on how much downtime your business permits if there's a failure.
 The extent of your secondary region setup also affects costs.
 You should make sure that at least the application data is present in the secondary region.
   - It's easier to keep data in sync, because failover is expected to take some time.
   - This mode is the most cost effective, because you don't deploy all the resources to both regions.

-  If your entire solution setup uses templates, you can easily enable a cold standby secondary region by creating its resources on the fly.
-You can use Azure Resource Manager (ARM)/Bicep or Terraform templates, and automate infrastructure setup in a continuous integration/continuous deployment (CD/CD) pipeline.
+  If your entire solution setup uses templates, you can easily deploy a cold standby secondary region by creating its resources on the fly.
+You can use Bicep/Azure Resource Manager (ARM) or Terraform templates, and automate infrastructure setup in a continuous integration/continuous deployment (CD/CD) pipeline.
 You should regularly test recreating your secondary region to make sure your templates are deployable in an emergency.

 ### Key vault

-This solution stores the application secrets and certificates in the same key vault.
+This solution stores the application secrets and certificates in a single key vault.
 However, because application secrets and the certificates for host name preservation are different concerns, you might want to store them in separate key vaults.
 This alternative adds another key vault per region to your architecture.

 ## Solution details